 The claims here against Daniel Defense arise out its unfair marketing of this lethal weapon, which it advertises in a manner calculated to appeal to civilians attracted to the "thrill, excitement, and violence of combat," by emphasizing its utility for offensive, military combat, even though that is not a lawful civilian use of such a weapon.
-Id. ¶¶ 52-53.
+Id. ¶¶ 54-55.
 As the Complaint details with images and text, the marketing encourages purchasers to acquire Daniel Defense rifles and to use them to carry out offensive combat-type missions.
-Id. ¶¶ 53-63.
+Id. ¶¶ 55-65.
 For example, in one social media post from March 2, 2022-just months before the Uvalde shooting-Daniel Defense posted a picture of a sniper rifle "targeting a car on a public street as if to carry out an assassination."
-Id. ¶ 54.
+Id. ¶ 56.
 In response to this post, an Instagram user asked: "Is this an assassins setup?
 And can I buy this?"
-Am.
-Compl. ¶ 54.
+Id.
 The official response from Daniel Defense?
 A comment "that 'anyone' could use this 'assassin's setup'" and a note that the setup was available for purchase on Daniel Defense's website.
 Id.
 Put differently, Daniel Defense planted the idea of using their weapons to carry out an assassination and then told a person where to buy the right gun and accessories for the task.
-Another social media post, captioned "Saturdays are for the boys," shows men in military fatigues, apparently carrying out a combat operation aboard a cargo ship armed with Daniel Defense AR-15-style rifles.
-Id. ¶ 55.

 The Complaint alleges that Daniel Defense's website explains "that the 'M4' in 'DDM4 V7' is a nod to the 'iconic M4 carbine used by U.S. military forces," and describes this rifle as "extremely maneuverable and easy to move around barriers."
-Id. ¶ 50.
+Id. ¶ 52.
 In addition to Instagram and print content, Daniel Defense's marketing includes videos that combine "footage of a civilian target shooter with footage of what appears to be an armed military team moving in formation" and another video portraying "a (fictional) military raid on a campus of abandoned buildings, one of which appears to be a former school building . . . featur[ing] sweeping shots of a dramatic helicopter arrival, professional stunt work, and suspense-building soundtrack, all in the name of promoting Daniel Defense's rifles as military-grade, special-operations-approved weapons available to civilians."
-Id. ¶ 60-61.
-And Daniel Defense uses its marketing to extoll the combat capabilities of its AR-15-style rifles.
-See, e.g., id. ¶¶ 56, 58, 63.
-These and other Daniel Defense social media posts cited in the Complaint and showing civilians that their guns are ready for illegal civilian combat use are attached as Appendix A. See also Am.
-Compl. ¶¶ 53-63.
+Id. ¶¶ 62-63.
+These and other Daniel Defense social media posts cited in the Complaint and showing civilians that their guns are ready for illegal civilian combat use are attached as Appendix A. See also Compl. ¶¶ 55-65.

 The Complaint further alleges that Daniel Defense knows that young men are the "group most likely to internalize Daniel Defense's promotion of the illegal offensive civilian use of rifles" and thus tries to appeal to this group through marketing tied to first-person shooter video games (like Call of Duty), memes, and pop culture.
-Am.
-Compl. ¶¶ 64-73, 74.
+Id. ¶¶ 66-76.
 For example, one of Daniel Defense's guns "is featured in Call of Duty: Modern Warfare, and the company's social media account references and tags Call of Duty in many of its posts."
-Id. ¶ 64.
+Id. ¶ 66.
 Additionally, "Daniel Defense's marketing draws on pop culture themes and relies on online meme culture to attract teens. . . ."
-Id. ¶ 68.
+Id. ¶ 70.
 Daniel Defense chooses not to use "age-gating" to limit access to its social media accounts.
-Id. ¶ 47.
+Id. ¶ 49.
 "This strategy makes it more likely that the demographic most likely to be susceptible to the message that these weapons are suitable for offensive use-young men-are the ones who are likely to view and internalize this message."
-Id. ¶ 68.
+Id. ¶ 70.